openchoreo/openchoreo/install/helm/openchoreo-observability-clickstack/README.md

 ### 2. Configure Fluent Bit in OpenChoreo Observability Plane

-Update your `openchoreo-observability-plane` values to include an additional output for HyperDX.
+Update your `openchoreo-observability-clickstack` values to include an additional output for HyperDX.

-Add the following to your `values.yaml` for `openchoreo-observability-plane`:
+Add the following to your `values.yaml` for `openchoreo-observability-clickstack`:

 ```yaml
 fluentBit: